Kris Jenner Not Engaged to Corey Gamble

 And for Jenner, she decided that she'd rather chow down on dead crickets than candidly address the enormous diamond sparkler she's been sporting on her ring finger.

-When asked outright by Corden whether or not she and Gamble had taken their relationship to the next level, Kris coyly smiled before gingerly digging into the dish of gross insects in front of her.
+When asked outright by Corden whether or not she and Gamble had taken their relationship to the next level, Jenner coyly smiled before gingerly digging into the dish of gross insects in front of her.

 "No, I am not going to answer," Jenner declared.

-As she struggled to eat crickets, Corden laughingly said that the massive, diamond-encrusted ring was pretty much answered all by itself -- and that's when Jenner seemingly let her guard down by accident.
+As she struggled to eat crickets, Corden laughingly said that the massive, diamond-encrusted ring was pretty much an answer all by itself -- and that's when Jenner seemingly let her guard down by accident.

 "This is not the ring," Jenner shot, before quickly realizing what she'd said.